The Brigitte Trust – Charities & Health

 How can a Brigitte Trust volunteer help you?

-Brigitte Trust volunteers have provided emotional support and practical help to clients with life-threatening illness, their carers and families for over 30 years.
+Brigitte Trust volunteers have provided emotional support and practical help to clients with life-limiting illness, their carers and families for nearly 40 years.

-The service, normally for three hours per week, is flexible according to the needs of the client.
+The service, normally for three hours per week, is flexible according to the needs of the client and free of charge, although a donation to cover expenses is always welcome.

-The service may be accessed during and after a course of treatment or surgery, where the health or wellbeing of the client or carer is poor, where support is needed to sustain a caring role, and towards the end of life.
+The service may be accessed during and after a course of treatment or surgery, where support is needed on a temporary basis, and towards the end of life.

 Bereavement support of up to six months is also available to the family.
-Practical help may include transport to appointments or out shopping, home tasks and social visits.
+Practical help may include transport for treatment or out shopping, home tasks and social visits, enjoying hobbies and listening to life stories.

 In providing emotional support our volunteer will be sensitive to the individual and cultural needs of each person supported, with confidentiality maintained and respected.